Thingsee with Wirepas Mesh

 Thingsee has been using Wirepas Mesh already some years in various projects and products.
 We have found that the Wirepas is one of the most robust and easiest IoT local network / mesh technologies that help us to scale fast and make such products and network configurations that wouldn’t be otherwise possible.

-- Wirepas 3.4 version for the original products
+Wirepas 5.0** version as a default for the new products and projects.

 How Wirepas works?